 Speeding tickets and your auto insurance

 The amount of history an insurer looks at when determining your premium will vary by provider.
 Each insurance company handles traffic violations differently as well, as far as rates are concerned.
-While some may only track your driving record for the previous 3-5 years, others may look farther or less far back at your record.
+While some may only track your driving record for the previous 3–5 years, others may look farther or consider only the most recent couple of years.
 This means that if you have an incident such as a speeding ticket on your record from three or four years ago, comparing quotes from car insurance companies may result in varying rates, depending on which providers will look back far enough to account for the speeding ticket.

 The severity of your speeding ticket may also influence your insurance company when it is determining premiums.
 Your insurance company may evaluate your speeding ticket by a point system that is different from the DMV’s point system.
 Based on the number of points assigned to you dependent on the severity of your case, your insurer may determine if you are high-risk, and to what degree that will then impact your rates.